-The following work actually occured over a week ago but we had so much going on with the Water4Life ride I decided to wait before posting the work done on the Kaw.
-As mentioned previously, there was some leakage occuring around the gear shift lever that had to be dealt with.
+As mentioned previously, there was some leakage occurring around the gear shift lever that had to be dealt with.
 I ordered the seals and they arrived promptly.
 The chain cover portion of the tranny was already off so I still had to take the outer transmission cover off to get to the seals.
-Using an impact wrench, I was easily able to remove the chain sprocket and then take out the multitude of allen bolts to get the cover off.
+Using an impact wrench, I was easily able to remove the chain sprocket and then take out the multitude of Allen bolts to get the cover off.

-I performed a visual inspection of the componants on the tranny and everything looked great.
+I performed a visual inspection of the components on the tranny and everything looked great.

 I cleaned the covers well and put in the new seals.
 Put the new transmission cover gasket on and reinstalled everything.